What’s New ?

 The function will return it’s not a palindrome.

-Algorithms to Check Linked List is Palindrome or Not
+6 Ways to Check Linked List is Palindrome

 In this algorithm, we use a stack of list elements.
 There are three operations needed to be formed to implement our algorithm.